Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Create a script that displays the 10 newest files in the current directory.
 14. Create a script that takes a list of words as input and prints only words that appear exactly once.
 16. Display the number of lines that contain the pattern “bin” in the file
+17. Display lines containing the pattern “root” and 3 lines after them in the file